HBroHei/NSMRWii/README.md

  A New Super Mario Bros Wii Randomizer for general use such as enemy randomization\
  Currently the project is a work-in-progress. \
  Details: https://HBroHei.github.io/NSMRWii \
 ***DISCLAMER: This program only received limited testing.
-The game may crash or glitched at any time***
+The game may crash or glitch at any time***

 ## Features
 - Shuffle levels